matthew-kruse/RepData_PeerAssessment1/PA1_template.md

 ```

 #### Devise a strategy for filling in all of the missing values in the dataset.
-#### The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day,
+#### Setting the missing values to the average steps for that interval
-#### or the mean for that 5-minute interval, etc.
-#### Create a new dataset that is equal to the original dataset but with the missing data filled in.

 ```r
 corrected <- sd